 Your vet may take blood and urine samples to test for causes outside of the brain, such as toxins.
 Blood tests, X-rays, MRIs, cerebrospinal fluid analyses, and CT scans may also be used to evaluate the fluid around the brain or to examine the structure of the brain itself.

-If stress is a problem that your cat struggles with, there will likely be some common signs.
+If your cat is experiencing internal forms of stress, there will likely be some common signs.
 Indications of stress include urinating outside of the litter box, gastrointestinal issues, excessive grooming or scratching, increased vocalization, a change in appetite or sleeping patterns, isolation, and aggression.

 How to Reduce Cat Stress